 Philadelphia has loved a good underdog story ever since the Continental Army took on the British Empire during the Revolutionary War (spoiler alert: they won).
 On Thursday, Jan.
 25, the Museum of the American Revolution will temporarily rename its first-floor Patriots Gallery as “Eagles Gallery” through Super Bowl Sunday, Feb.
 4, in a show of support for the Museum’s hometown team.
 Visitors are also encouraged to wear Eagles apparel to receive $2 off admission to the Museum through Feb.
 4 (walk-up only).

-Philadelphia, PA, September 13, 2016 — The Museum of the American Revolution today announced the hiring of Candice Phillips as Director of Visitor Services.
-Phillips brings to the Museum more than a decade of experience in delivering superior visitor experiences at both non-profit and for-profit organizations.
+The Museum of the American Revolution today announced the hiring of Elizabeth A. Grant as Director of Education.
+Grant brings to the Museum more than a decade of experience in cultural and heritage education, successfully leading teams in developing and delivering active learning programs to engage diverse audiences, including children, young people, students, and lifelong learners.

 Museum of the American Revolution Closes Capital Campaign with $165 Million Raised, Exceeding Goal by 10 Percent

 The Museum of the American Revolution announced today that its founding campaign has raised $165 million.
 The campaign to build, open, and endow the Museum had an original goal of $150 million and officially concluded December 31, 2017, having exceeded its goal by 10 percent.

 Author and Historian Judith Van Buskirk to Explore the Lives and Stories of African American Revolutionaries, Feb.
 1

 To kick off Black History Month, author and historian Dr. Judith L. Van Buskirk will join the Museum of the American Revolution on Thursday, Feb.
 1, 2018, from 6:30 – 8 p.m. for an illustrated discussion that will explore the lives and stories of African American Revolutionaries.